Hyaluronic Acid Serum for Problem Skin

 WARNING!
 Measuring the pH is important!

-Ascorbic acid is obviously an acid (and it is also very strong) so you don’t want to apply on your skin something of pH 2… however Vitamin C is well absorbed (and used) in your skin only at a pH range of 3.5 or lower.
-Therefore check the pH of the solution and if you see it is lower than pH 3.5 adjust the pH by adding a little bit more water.
-Now check the pH again and keep adjusting until the result is pH 3.5.
+The reason why I measure the pH at this stage is because Ascorbic acid is obviously an acid (and it is also very strong) so you don’t want to apply on your skin something of pH 2… however Vitamin C is well absorbed (and used) in your skin only at a pH range of 3.5 or lower.
+Therefore I check the pH of the solution and if I see it lower than pH 3.5 I adjust the pH by adding a little bit more water.
+I keep checking the pH until it reaches 3.5 pH.

-At this point you can apply this water on your skin using a brush or even your own fingers, keep applying even in multiple layers until the water is finished.
+At this point I apply it to my face using a brush or even my fingers, and I keep applying even in multiple layers until the water is finished.

 Vitamin C serum